Ci-ne/Ci-ne/README.md

 Combining academic work and coding was near impossible, and lack of use facilitated my forgetting almost everything I have learned.
 And so in my first year in univeristy, I had to begin picking up the pieces and continuing this journey where I left off; in Python, and later C trying to make the most of every opportunity to learn more, to see what I could use this skill for.

+Through my engineering courses adn the plethora of extra-curricular activities I engaged myself in, I have come to get a better grasp of Python and C, and see (no pun intended 😅) how they can be used not only to make fancy webpages, but real tangible objects accomplish useful things.
+Dare I say it has been even more interesting on my initial break into programming.
+Thus, you'd find a lot of repositories here are related to robotics, electronics, and everything in between, though they are most certainly far fewer than the projects I have actually done.
+I hope to get them all here someday.

 ## The End?

 The world of programming is limitless, brimming with opportunities.